The main laws and regulations of the product safety legal regime in France are as follows.

 The rules laid down in these articles are based on strict liability.
 No fault or negligence or breach of contract is required in order to condemn the producer.

-The plaintiff is free to choose which liability rules would best suit his or her interests.
+The plaintiff is free to choose which liability rules would best suit their interests.
 As stated above, the plaintiff is only required to prove the defect of the product, the damage suffered and the causal link between the defect and the damage.

 A defective product is a product that "does not provide the safety which a person is entitled to expect," taking into account, notably, the presentation of the product, the use that can reasonably be expected of it and the time when it was placed on the market (Article 1245-3 of the French Civil Code).